Improve Reader Experience at Your Blog in 3 Simple Steps

 An overlay with an email subscription form can appear at some moment, or a call to action box slides in.
 This is ok if you can easily complete the action (eg. subscribe) or close these “distractions” and continue reading without being disturbed again.

-How even HubSpot can improve its reader experience
+How even HubSpot can improve reader experience of their articles?

 HubSpot are pioneers of inbound marketing creating and sharing a lot of valuable content on their blogs.
 However, after recent redesign, the reading experience on them got worse.